-Xiao Li’s experimental, over-sized knitwear and humorous, brightly coloured designs have won the admiration of important industry figures such as designer Azzedine Alaïa and Carla Sozzani , creator of 10 Corso Como in Milan.
+Xiao Li’s experimental, over-sized knitwear and humorous, brightly coloured designs won the admiration of important industry figures, such as the late designer Azzedine Alaïa and Carla Sozzani , creator of 10 Corso Como in Milan.

 Studying first at the London College of Fashion , and then the Royal College of Art, where she graduated with an MA in womenswear knitwear in 2013, Li began attracting attention back in 2012, when her structured, bubblegum knitted garments won the Pitti Filatti Feel the Yarn competition — an award for innovative knitwear.
 The following year, Li won both the Loro Piana award for best knitwear collection and the Diesel International Talent Support prize – an accolade that led to a seven piece capsule collection in collaboration with the brand and sold exclusively at 10 Corso Como.